Sky360-Repository/simpletracker-ros2-ws/README.md

 ### View more windows

-* Uncomment some of the subscribers in "simple_tracker_visualisers/simple_tracker_visualisers/image_visualiser.py" if you want to some different windows like optical flow, forgroung mask etc
+* Uncomment some of the remappings in the "simple_tracker_launch/launch/simple_tracker_launch.py" visualiser node to enable additional windows like optical flow etc
-* TODO: provide topic remap commands so that this can be configured at run time
-*